Dust in the Sun: Casting

 Maureen Lanagan was a Sydney model making her first film – Robinson also used models turned actors in The Phantom Stockman and King of the Coral Sea.
 (He often expressed frustration at what he saw was a lack of good looking young women who could act in Australia.)

 This was Robert Tudawali's second film role after Jedda.
 His contract was negotiated by Southern International, Actors Equity and the Department of Native Affairs.
 In September 1956 he signed to play his role at £40 a week plus a bonus of £50 if the film was televised.
+Robinson says "he played very much the character he played in Jedda.
+He even had a red narga (loincloth) like he had in Jedda.
+And we kept the same look of him, because that was his image."